security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-Use this field to put your name/initials and date on rows you enter data on.
-In the future this field will be used to create an unique identifier for each person in the Monitor’s database.
+This field contains an automatically-generated unique identifier for each person in the Monitor’s database.

-## Name {#person_name}
+## Person: Name {#person_name}

 ### Description